strampelligiovanni/StraKLIP/README.md

 ```

 NOTE: the pipeline will select only type 1 sources to build the base of it's PSF subtraction library.
 Source of type
-1, 2 or n (with n not in [0,1,2,3]) will be processed by the pipeline in searc for companion.
+1, 2 or n (with n > 3) will be processed by the pipeline in searc for companion.

 An example of out to build these catalog is presented in the `join_catalogues.ipynb` notebook
 in `/Users/gstrampelli/PycharmProjects/Giovanni/src/StraKLIP/straklip/template`.